AidCoinCo/aidpay-api-doc/api.md

 ## Return url

-When your payment will be `EXECUTED` you will receive a POST to your return url provided during the setup process.
+When your payment has been `EXECUTED` you will receive a POST to the return url provided during the setup process.

-::: warning NOTE
+::: warning NOTES
 Before updating your order status you should sign the call BODY with your API Secret and then check that it matches our provided sign in HEADERS.
 :::